 The area was surveyed by Robert Stevenson, Engineer to the Commissioners, who decided that a light would be best sited on Buchan Ness.
 It was not, however, until 1827 that the light was first exhibited.

-Originally a fixed light was installed at the lighthouse, but as other beacons were being established to the north and south, it became necessary to give the lights their own unique character.
-Kinnaird Head retained a fixed light, the 1833 Girdleness light at Aberdeen displayed two lights from one tower, and Buchan Ness was given a reflecting light that gave one flash every 5 seconds.
+As other beacons were being established to the north and south, it became necessary to give the lights their own unique character.
+Kinnaird Head retained a fixed light, the 1833 Girdleness Lighthouse at Aberdeen displayed two lights from one tower, and Buchan Ness was given a reflecting light that gave one flash every 5 seconds.
 This is believed to be one of the first “flashing” lighthouses in Scotland.

 In 1907 the tower was painted white with a broad red band to distinguish the lighthouse as a daymark from other beacons along that stretch of coast.
 Further improvements were made in 1910 when a dioptric lens replaced the reflecting light.